szmarczak/http2-wrapper/README.md

 #### agent.closeFreeSessions()

 Makes an attempt to close free sessions.
-Only sessions with 0 concurrent streams are closed.
+Only sessions with 0 concurrent streams will be closed.

 #### agent.destroy(reason)